Uni-Sol/js-demos/README.md

 js-demos
 ========

-These are some very loosely organized experiments, for the purpose of impoving my understanding
+These are some very loosely organized experiments, for the purpose of improving my understanding

 Here's an equally loose index of what can be viewed online: